playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-side-effects/index.md

 This isn't to say that Angular components don't re-draw the DOM — we've already demonstrated that it's able to live-refresh the DOM when data changes — just that Angular doesn't provide a lifecycle for detecting when it does.

-To answer "why" this occurs is a much longer topic, [which I've written about in a dedicated blog post](/posts/angular-internals-zonejs).
-In the meantime, feel free to see how the other two frameworks work as a reference to what you might expect elsewhere.

 ## Vue

 ```vue {3,11-13}